b4k0/b4k0/README.md

 - 🤔     &nbsp; Exploring new technologies and developing software applications and cybersecurity solutions.
 - 🎓🎓       &nbsp;Studying M.Sc.
 Digital Systems Security at University of Piraeus.
 - 🎓 &nbsp; Gratuated from Computer Engineering and Informatics Department at University of Patras with an Integrated Master's Degree.
-- 💼     &nbsp; Working as a Java Software Engineer.
+- 💼     &nbsp; Working as a Junior Cyber Security Engineer/SOC Analyst Level 1.
 - 💻     &nbsp; Working as a Cyber Security Research Assistant.
 - 🌱     &nbsp; Learning more about Web Development, Systems Design and Cybersecurity.